-Legal matters incident to the authorization and issuance of the Bonds are subject to the unqualified approving opinion of Bass, Berry & Sims PLC, Bond Counsel.
-A copy of the opinion will be delivered with the Bonds.
+Legal matters incident to the authorization and issuance of the Notes are subject to the unqualified approving opinion of Bass, Berry & Sims PLC, Bond Counsel.
+A copy of the opinion will be delivered with the Notes.
 (See Appendix A).
-Certain legal matters will be passed upon for the County by Austin Peay, Esq., Counsel to the County.
+Certain legal matters will be passed upon for the County by Austin Peay, Esq., County Attorney.